ICNHodler/docs/Rocketchat-AMA-Archive.md

 After massive correction in the crypto market do you still see ICN platform reaching 1 Billion $ AUM until end of 2018?
 If yes, can you back up yor answer how are you planning to reach this?
 *Asked by @investmox*

 > The market correction is having an impact on AUM, and looking at the current state of the market, $1 billion by the end of 2018 would be a difficult number to achieve.
-However, we have been hedging into fiat throughout the downturn, which gives us time to develop an even better strategy for when the market recovers — which, of course, we strongly believe will happen.
+However, we have been hedging into fiat throughout the downturn, which gives us time to develop an even better strategy for when the market recovers - which, of course, we strongly believe will happen.
 *Answered 7th September 2018*

 # Q69
 Will Iconomi, in the future, ever implement decentralized features into the Iconomi platform so that it could make it a hybrid platform which leverages the security and reliability benefits found in decentralized applications?
 *Asked by @harillen*

 > Implementing decentralized features is an option for the future that could bring benefits for certain parts of the platform.
-The state of blockchain isn’t quite there yet for us to build the kind of decentralized features we would want for our users.
+The state of blockchain isn't quite there yet for us to build the kind of decentralized features we would want for our users.
 *Answered 7th September 2018*